pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/adopting/from_azure.md

 ### Generate Code with Arm2Pulumi

 With the Next Generation Pulumi Azure Provider, it's possible to convert ARM templates into Pulumi program code using [arm2pulumi]({{< relref "/arm2pulumi" >}}).
-Simply provide your ARM template and get back a Pulumi program in C#, TypeScript, Python, or Go.
+Simply provide your ARM template and get back a Pulumi program in C#, TypeScript, Python, Go, Java, or YAML.

 Let's say you have an existing ARM Template shown below.